MicrosoftDocs/sdk-api/sdk-api-src/content/gdipluseffects/ns-gdipluseffects-brightnesscontrastparams.md

 ## -description

-A <b>BlurParams</b> structure contains members that specify the nature of a Gaussian blur.
+A <b>BrightnessContrastParams</b> structure contains members that specify the nature of a brightness or contrast adjustment.

- You can apply a Gaussian blur effect to a bitmap by following these steps.
+You can change the brightness or contrast (or both) of a bitmap by following these steps.
 <ol>
-<li>Create and initialize a <b>BlurParams</b> structure.</li>
+<li>Create and initialize a <b>BrightnessContrastParams</b> structure.</li>
-<li>Pass the address of the <b>BlurParams</b> structure to the <a href="https://msdn.microsoft.com/d5e62587-01f3-4869-a596-7e84d1752e37">Blur::SetParameters</a> method of a <a href="https://msdn.microsoft.com/a061b15b-bce4-4b38-adba-836b6b295c80">Blur</a> object.</li>
+<li>Pass the address of the <b>BrightnessContrastParams</b> structure to the <a href="https://msdn.microsoft.com/ca9e5978-75ff-4e06-9597-0e706db19259">BrightnessContrast::SetParameters</a> method of a <a href="https://msdn.microsoft.com/92eaf786-ab9e-46ae-af02-e620b3a35a8a">BrightnessContrast</a> object.</li>
-<li>Pass the address of the <a href="https://msdn.microsoft.com/a061b15b-bce4-4b38-adba-836b6b295c80">Blur</a> object to the <a href="https://msdn.microsoft.com/cb85a7ac-5af0-45c7-8035-d7bc2827af6a">Graphics::DrawImage</a> method or to the <a href="https://msdn.microsoft.com/6b3d0a2f-acff-47a7-bc9f-6e9d659f683c">Bitmap::ApplyEffect</a> method.</li>
+<li>Pass the address of the <a href="https://msdn.microsoft.com/92eaf786-ab9e-46ae-af02-e620b3a35a8a">BrightnessContrast</a> object to the <a href="https://msdn.microsoft.com/cb85a7ac-5af0-45c7-8035-d7bc2827af6a">Graphics::DrawImage</a> method or to the <a href="https://msdn.microsoft.com/6b3d0a2f-acff-47a7-bc9f-6e9d659f683c">Bitmap::ApplyEffect</a> method.</li>
 </ol>

 ## -struct-fields